Why You Need a Cookie Policy (Especially for GDPR & CCPA)

 Common Mistakes to Avoid

-- Pre-ticked "Accept" boxes — invalid under GDPR.
+- Pre-ticked "Accept" boxes — invalid under the GDPR's affirmative-action standard.

 - Loading analytics or ad scripts before consent is given.